 Finally, show that you’re a reliable broker by never double-brokering carriers.
 Not to be confused with co-brokering, double brokering is illegal and takes place when a carrier (who may also own a freight brokerage) accepts a load from a freight broker under the guise that he will transport the load, but then brokers it off to another carrier.
 Be transparent in all of your dealings.
 You’ll avoid legal battles, and show carriers and shippers that you’re a trustworthy partner.

 Quality carriers are attracted by fair brokers who pay well, and pay reliably.
-If you need assistance to working capital that can help you pay drivers faster (even when you’re waiting for payment yourself), contact Blaine Waugh, at Triumph Business Capital.
-He can provide you with a few more resources to help you become a more successful freight broker.
+If you need assistance to working capital that can help you pay drivers faster (even when you’re waiting for payment yourself), contact Triumph Business Capital.
+We can provide you with your accounts receivables and work on your behalf to pay your carriers.